slavitto/get-test/README.md

 # get-test
-This app is a prototype of bug tracking system for software testing developed using ColdFusion/CFML and MySQL database.
-The application is ready to deploy with ColdFusion server.
+This application is a prototype of bug tracking system for software testing.
+The app is developed using ColdFusion/CFML and MySQL database and ready to deploy with ColdFusion server.

-Database files:
+## Installation
-db_working.sql - for testing features
-db_create.sql  - for clear installation.
+db_working.sql        SQL dump of working DB for features testing db_create.sql         for clear installation. index.cfm             main application file
+/inc                  app modules
+/less                 lobal styles and less.js Application.cfm       application-level settings and functions requesterr.cmf, validationerr.cfm     error handling files

+## Requirements
+ColdFusion Server

 Test user accounts (login):
 slavitto;